Arty2/ubu24h/README.txt

 ### … in general

 - The efficiency and style of the code.
-- The inline comments that explain how it works
+- The inline comments that explain how it works.
 - …

 ### … in *ubuscrape.py*

+- Hash the scraped entries or check against the video file, to ensure films appear once.
 - Strip HTML comments to include hidden Creators as well.

 ### … in *ubucurate.py*

 ### … in *uburip.py*

 - Display progress of download, current index and running time.
-- Warn and request confirmation if files exist in /videos/
+- Warn and request confirmation if files exist in `/videos/`.
 - Continue from the last file existing, or prompt for index.